Subsurface Utility Engineering (SUE) is a practice used to manage the risks associated with utility mapping, design, coordination, and relocation.

 Every year in North America hundreds of thousands of utilities are accidentally struck during work procedures, however, with the aid of SUE this number can be reduced to practically zero.

-Utilizing SUE is incredibly important within the construction industry and saves both time and money by ensuring fewer project delays and costly repairs.
+Utilizing subsurface utility engineering (SUE) is incredibly important within the construction industry and saves both time and money by ensuring fewer project delays and costly repairs.

 What is Subsurface Utility Engineering?